Stack-up: Duck passing game faces best pass defense in the Pac-12

 The Oregon offense will enter Saturday banged up, but not broken.
 The Ducks lost two stars for the season in left tackle Tyrell Crosby and wide receiver Devon Allen.
 Royce Freeman suffered a shin injury against Nebraska, which may force him to sit against Colorado.

-With Crosby out and Freeman a question mark, the challenge for the offense is to maintain the powerful running attack.
+With Crosby out and Freeman’s health a question mark, the challenge for the offense is to maintain the powerful running attack.
 The Ducks have the best rushing offense in the Pac-12, averaging almost 300 yards per game.
-Most of the stress will fall on the offensive line that will be starting four redshirt freshman and may be missing senior Cameron Hunt, who has been criticized for his penalty-happy play this season.
-Quarterback Dakota Prukop may have to carry some of the load with his arm this week.
+Most of the stress will fall on the offensive line, which will start four redshirt freshmen and may be missing senior Cameron Hunt, who has been criticized for his penalty-happy play this season.
+Quarterback Dakota Prukop may have to carry more of the load with his arm this week.

 Colorado

 The Buffalo offense is no joke in Mike MacIntyre’s fourth year as head coach.
 Through three weeks, it is averaging 42.7 points per game (right behind Oregon at 43) with a potent passing attack leading the way.
-Quarterback Sefo Liufau, however, suffered an ankle injury in the third quarter of Colorado’s game against Michigan last week, and he is considered day-to-day.
+Quarterback Sefo Liufau, however, suffered an ankle injury in the third quarter of Colorado’s game against Michigan last week and is considered day-to-day.

 Wide receivers Devin Ross and Shay Fields are some of the top receivers in the conference.
-Fields is averaging 85.3 receiving yards per game, while Ross has six receptions per game, respectively ranking third and fourth in conference.
+Fields is averaging 85.3 receiving yards per game, while Ross has six receptions per game, ranking third and fourth in conference, respectively.
 They’ll have to get open with either a backup or hobbled quarterback throwing to them.

 Advantage: Oregon